jccuevas/cpp-docs.es-es/docs/cppcx/wrl/asyncbase-class.md

 ### <a name="parameters"></a>Parámetros

 *id*<br/>
-La ubicación donde se almacenará el identificador.
+La ubicación donde se va a almacenar el identificador.

 ### <a name="return-value"></a>Valor devuelto